JamesBream/PureScrape/README.md

 Written in Python, PureScrape is designed to scrape the PureGym.com member dashboard at a predefined interval in order to return the reported number of visitors at a member's home gym.
 This information is then collated allowing a better idea of when the gym is busy - mostly a project borne out of curiosity and a love of gathering data.

-I'm documenting my progress in tutorial posts on my blog at https:jbream.me - though they might not be available as of yet.
+I'm documenting my progress in a series of posts over on [my blog jbream.me](https://jbream.me/scraping-and-graphing-the-modern-web/) - though they might not all be available as of yet.

 ### Roadmap